 The data entered in 4.a., 4.b., and 4.c. should sum to the total number of children disenrolled from title XXI (line 4).

 Table 2b.
 Redetermination Status of Children Enrolled in Title XIX.

+Please enter the data requested in the table below in the “Number” column, and the template will automatically tabulate the percentages.